 By far and large, some of our best horseback rides in Banff are the ones that cross the cool, glacial and spring-fed waters that flow through the Bow Valley.
 Banff Trail Riders offers two river crossing rides that take guests through one of the most beautiful parts of Banff National Park.

 Trotting beside the very river that has sculpted and shaped the Bow Valley since the last ice age is a powerful thing.
 This is the Banff Trail Riders’ Bow River Ride …

 Love the idea of a horseback riding trip in Banff but you have no horse-riding experience?
 Don’t sweat it.
-While getting in the saddle for the first time can be a little nerve wracking, it’s not as difficult as you might think.
-It won’t take you long to get the hang of it and by the end of thee day, you’ll start to relax and enjoy the ride.
-Take a read through some important tips from horseback riding experts to keep in mind for your first backcountry trip.
+Take a read through some important tips from horseback riding experts to keep in mind for your first horseback ride.